code-iai/iai_pr2/iai_pr2_bringup/README.md

     $ ros

+If you had to restart the PC or accidentally killed the Terminator, start the old layout with:

+    ease@pr2-ext:~$ terminator -l demo

+Byobu key bindings:

+  * change tab go left: F3
+  * change tab go right: F4
+  * new tab: F2
+  * close tab: Ctrl-D
+  * rename tab: F8
+  * detach from Byobu without killing it: F6
+  * open Byobu after detaching from it: ease@pr2a:~$ byobu

 ---------------------------------------------------------------------

 ### Commands to start on PR2A

-If you had to restart the PC or accidentally killed the Terminator, start the old layout with:

-    ease@pr2a:~$ terminator -l demo

 #### roscore